github/choosealicense.com/README.md

 #### Permissions

-* `closed-derivatives` - You may distribute proprietary software based on this software.
+* `closed-derivatives` - You may distribute proprietary derivatives of this software.
 Pay very close attention to license conditions, especially _same license_, if present, to understand when this permission applies.
 * `commercial-use` - This software and derivatives may be used for commercial purposes.
 * `modifications` - This software may be modified.
 * `distribution` - You may distribute this software.